NorthwoodsSoftware/gojs-react/IMPLEMENTATION.md

  * @param prevState
  */
 public componentDidUpdate(prevProps: DiagramProps, prevState: any) {
+  // quick shallow compare, maybe it was just a style update if (prevProps.nodeDataArray === this.props.nodeDataArray &&
+      prevProps.linkDataArray === this.props.linkDataArray &&
+      prevProps.modelData === this.props.modelData) return;
   const diagram = this.getDiagram();
   if (diagram !== null) {
     // if clear was just called, treat this as initial